 Though everyone writes during school, not everyone can do it well.
 A survey from the National Association of Colleges and Employers found that more than 77% of business owners list good writing skills as their top priority for prospective employees.

 Writing jobs in this field range from copywriters who handle short and punchy words for slogans, sales pitches, and even television commercials to marketing and public relations writers who write longer form pieces like press releases, blog posts, case studies, and even e-books.
-Pay can vary widely for writers depending on experience, location, and size of the company, but the average is around $67,120 per year.

 The Bureau of Labor Statistics lists the job responsibilities of a writer as: